ayushgoel/presentations/ClangModules/presentation.md

 ]

 .right-column[
+# 2.

-2 better compile time scalability
+## Better compile time scalability
+]

+???
-  - Every time a header is included, it's contents are preprocessed and parsed, **transitively**.
+* Every time a header is included, it's contents are preprocessed and parsed, **transitively**.
-  - This has to be repeated for every translation unit in your project.
+* This has to be repeated for every translation unit in your project.

+--
+.right-column[
-  - M translation units including N headers require MxN work.
+* M translation units including N headers require MxN work.
+]
+--
+.right-column[
-  - C++ is particularly bad because the compilation model forces much code in headers.
+* C++ is particularly bad because the compilation model forces much code in headers. (**Wat?**)
 ]

 ---